On Intersecting IFS Fractals with Lines: Fractal-Line Intersection

 \begin{cor} Suppose a line intersects a planar IFS fractal in a point with a finite address, and has some $\ve>0$ angular neighborhood around the point that contains only a finite number of fractal points.
 Then all contractions in the IFS have a rotation angle $\vt$ for which $\frac{\vt}{2\pi}\in\Q$. \end{cor}

 The above corollary hints at the relevance of a certain class of planar IFS fractals, having roots of unity as rotation factors.
-They may hold a special place in a theory of the distribution / connectivity of fractal sets.
+They may hold a special place in the connectedness of IFS fractals.
 Examining such ``rational fractals'' further may prove to be a fruitful venture, and the case of primitive roots of unity may be even more worthwhile.
 Indeed these theorems seem to call for an investigation into the translational and angular distribution of IFS fractals.